etingof/talks/rhbp-pythonic-code-review/pythonic-code-review.rst

         print(line)

 Many built-in types are already iterable.
-User objects can become iterable by supporting the iteration protocol:
+User objects can become iterable by supporting the iterator protocol:

 .. code-block:: python